Table of Contents

 - Visa Denials

-What is the purpose of the B-1 and B-2 Visa?
+Intention of B-1 and B-2 Visa

 A foreign citizen travelling to the United States usually needs to apply in advance for a Business Visitor B-1 visa or a Tourist B-2 visa, at their nearest US Consulate.
 Note that a visitor visa is a 'non-immigrant' visa and is generally used for entry to the United States temporarily for business (B-1) or pleasure or medical treatment (B-2).
 Applicants are not permitted to study, work, get paid for performances or reside permanently in the US.